Are you all ready for the cold temperatures that come with winter?

 However, they also have artificial food dyes in them which could cause an issue with the paint on your car.

-But if you were going to use this on a sidewalk, then you could just be sure not to track it in on your shoes and to clean the driveway with soap and water once the freezing temperatures had subsided.
+Still, if you were going to use this on a sidewalk, then you could just be sure not to track it in on your shoes and to clean the driveway with soap and water once the freezing temperatures have subsided.

 4. Sugar Beet Juice